ttkorhonen/e3pages/docs/kb/training/workbook/5_e3_modes.md

   nothing to commit, working directory clean
   ```

-* Do we need `make devdistclean`?
-Is there any other way to clean or remove a cloned repository `iocStats-dev`? <!-- TODO: I feel like this is a question for us.
-Seriously, do we really need this?
-All it does is deletes the *-dev folder. -->
-* What's the difference between `make existent` and `make devexistent`?
 * What is the difference between a `p0` patch and `p1` patch?
 Is it the same in EPICS as generally with UNIX patch files?
-* We have an `1.0.0-awesome.p0.patch` file.
-How would we apply it to Development mode source files?